SheevaPlug/Chipselect/README.md

 (The last command has been split at the backslashes ("\") to fit.)

+ATTENTION!
+For performance reasons, Elasticsearch assumes to run on a dedicated server and preallocate little more than 50% of the machine's overall memory.
+This should not be necessary for this application, thus you should restrict the available memory for at least 2 GiB in your "docker run" or "docker create" commands.
+But although 2 GiB should work fine, with more allocated memory (such as 4 or better 8 GiB) you might experience a better performance.
+So, if you'd wish to limit Elasticsearchs memory usage, please use the "--memory" command line option for your "docker run" and "docker create" commands.

 To make sure Elasticsearch is running and locally reachable, try the following command: